 - Called: 2001

-Mary’s public law practice is primarily immigration and human rights based.
+Mary specialises in public law, primarily immigration and human rights.
 She provides advice and advocacy in all aspects of immigration and asylum.
-Her clients range from unaccompanied minors to high profile Russian nationals, and regularly the Secretary of State for the Home Department.
+She appears regularly for the Secretary of State for the Home Department.

 HN & SA (Afghanistan) (Lead Cases Associated Non-Lead Cases), R (on the application of) v SSHD EWCA Civ 12